tgasla/rl-cloudsimplus/README.md

 `https://www.azul.com/downloads/?version=java-17-lts#zulu`

 ### 1.3.2 Make sure that the environment variable JAVA_HOME is set to the right path
-- If you are using zsh
+- If you are using zsh:

 `echo export JAVA_HOME=/Library/Java/JavaVirtualMachines/zulu-17.jdk/Contents/Home >> ~/.zprofile`

-- If you are using bash
+- If you are using bash:

 `echo export JAVA_HOME=/Library/Java/JavaVirtualMachines/zulu-17.jdk/Contents/Home >> ~/.bash_profile`

 ### 1.3.3 Select the correct Gradle version